MakeSchool-Tutorials/Git-to-Know-Branching/original.md

 [new branch]      `develop` -> `develop`
 ```

 This branch is now available on your `origin` – simply open up GitHub, GitLab, or Heroku to verify!
-When complete, ask your team lead to review your code and merge it to the `master` branch.
+When complete, ask your team lead to review your code and merge it to the `main` branch.

 ## IMPORTANT!